tmachin-afit/Lab3-template/lab3.md

 # Steps
 Each of these steps will be done for both problems.

+Instead of using the Geron 8 step method, we will utilize the 7 step Chollet method.
+This is due to the ambiguity in some of the Geron steps, as well as a few important ML techniques more explicitely called out (such as regularization) within the Chollet method.

-## Step 1 Problem Statement and assembling dataset
+## Step 1: Problem Statement and assembling dataset
 You will load the raw data and split into input and output data.
 This split of the raw data will depend on what you think will be best to solve this problem (the inputs) and what the goal of the problem is (the output).

 ### Deliverable
 In your code make a comment to mark the section where you load your raw data and then split it.
 Mark this block of code as step 1.

-## Step 2 Measures of Success
+## Step 2:  Measures of Success
 Determine your own metric based on the problem.
 Remember we are determining the price of the room and if someone survived on the Titanic or not.

 ### Deliverable